ravitejagrt/AWS-SAA-C03-Practice-Questions/AWS_SAA-03_Exam_Format.md

 </details>
 --------------------------------------------------------------------------

-4]An application runs on an Amazon EC2 instance in a VPC.
+4. An application runs on an Amazon EC2 instance in a VPC.
 The application processes logs that are stored in an Amazon S3 bucket.
 The EC2 instance needs to access the S3 bucket without connectivity to the internet.
 Which solution will provide private network connectivity to Amazon S3?

 A. Create a gateway VPC endpoint to the S3 bucket.